sicked-tiger/PTCGPB-Solo/README.md

 *Thanks for your support, and let’s keep those god packs coming!* 😄

-Gif of a bot run: https://i.imgur.com/DfqAp7c.gif

 # **__Arturo's PTCGP Bot v2.9.0__**
 -# *Special thanks to @pandaporo. for bringing adb inputs to my attention for v2.0* -# *Thanks to Bonney, malloc, RONSLOW, ivanoski, Let, robinesch, azureWOX, Havvak and everyone else who helped test and contributed.*

 **__What does this do?__**
-- Rerolls accounts to 26 cards in ~3 mins from account creation to deletion stopping an instance if it gets a god pack.
+- Rerolls accounts to 26 cards in under 3 mins from account creation to deletion stopping an instance if it gets a god pack.
+- Gif of a bot run: https://i.imgur.com/DfqAp7c.gif

 **__What do I need?__**
 - [MuMu Player](https://www.mumuplayer.com/)